 This quality allows wheat berries to reduce arthritic pains, improve your skin condition, and even help with ulcers treatment.
 Wheatgrass juice, in particular, can reduce symptoms and help cure distal ulcerative colitis.

 - They are great for detox

-Grains, in general, are an excellent addition to any detox program because they contain fiber that absorbs harmful elements from your body and removes them safely and efficiently.
+In general, Grains are an excellent addition to any detox program because they contain fiber that absorbs harmful elements from your body and removes them safely and efficiently.
 This process helps normalize bowel movement and improves the overall condition of your digestive system.
-It is believed that wheatgrass juice can reduce myelotoxicity in breast cancer patients who are going through chemotherapy.
-However, these people should consult a doctor before making any changes in their diet.

 How to Sprout Wheat Berries at Home

 - Yields approximately 3 Cups (1/2 lb.) of Sprouts.
 Prep 3 Tablespoons of seed, then transfer into a bowl or into your Sprouter.
 Add 2-3 times as much cool (60°-70°) water.
 Mix seeds up to assure even water contact for all.

 - Allow seeds to soak for 6-12 hours.
 Empty the seeds into your Sprouter (if necessary).
 Drain off the soak water.
 Rinse thoroughly with cool (60°-70°) water.
 Drain thoroughly!
 Set your Sprouter anywhere out of direct sunlight and at room temperature (70° is optimal) between Rinses.
 Ensure sufficient air-circulation is provided.